-How many pupils are there at King’s College?
+- How many pupils are there at King’s Infant School?

-On average there are 25 pupils per class and four classes per year group.
-Setting (across five sets) is used in some subjects to allow for more personalised learning and smaller groups.
+On average there are 25 pupils per class and one class per year group in the Infant Department and two to three in Primary and Secondary Departments.
+Setting is used in some subjects to allow for more personalised learning and smaller groups.

-What is the ratio of international students at the school?
+- What is the ratio of international pupils at the school?

-80% of our students are Spanish and 20% international, of whom approximately half are British and the rest are from all over the world.
-There are currently 48 nationalities in the school.
+Approximately 70% of our students are Spanish and 30% international, of whom around 15% are British and the rest are from all over the world.
+There are currently 31 nationalities in the school.

 The English National Curriculum.